UK's COVID-19 death toll tops 38,000, worst in Europe

 Early evidence, though, suggests Britain is faring badly on that front too.

-So far this year, there have been more than 50,000 excess deaths compared to five-year average, ONS statistician Stripe said.
+So far this year, there have been more than 50,000 excess deaths compared to a five-year average, ONS statistician Stripe said.

 The ONS said deaths from all causes decreased for a second week running as of May 1, but 8,012 more people than average died in the 18th week of 2020.